Back to blog

 Option 2: Direct Wallet Payments (More Control, No Third-Party Fees)

-- Transaction costs: Network gas fees only (~$0.10–$5 per transaction, depending on blockchain)
+Transaction costs: Network gas fees only (~$0.10–$5 per transaction)

-- Security: Requires cold storage wallets & multi-signature authorization
+Security: Requires cold wallets and multi-signature setup

 Option 3: Smart Contracts & Decentralized Payment Solutions (For Web3 Startups)